Using My Workbench

 Writing an HTML Page

 Each content type has a body field and that body field is where you will write your (HTML) page.
 The most important thing to understand when writing a page is that one must think in terms of the context and not how something looks.
 This is one of the biggest and most common mistakes users make when writing a page.
 It can be assumed that most users think in terms of this is what I want the page to look like, but unfortunately, that is not how the web works.
-While being told this probably makes you unhappy, you must keep in mind that with the web language, what you see is not what you get.
+You must keep in mind that with the web language, what you see is not what you get.
 Instead, what you see is a guideline for what you get.
-Think of what you see as an approximation where most viewers will see things the same way that you do, but some will see things completely different.
+Think of what you see as an approximation where most viewers will see content in the same way that you do, but others will see content completely differently.

 So how do you think in terms of content instead of presentation when building a webpage?
 Lets use some basic word processor terminology: